Zineb06/Zineb06.github.io/_pages/cv.md

       <li>Implemented a bilevel optimization approach based on gradient descent aggregation(BDA).</li>
       <li>Applied the method to the HAM10000 (skin cancer) dataset to optimize CNN hyperparameters, improving lesion detection accuracy.</li>
       <li>Conducted a benchmark comparing the method’s performance across 4 datasets against 3 other bilevel optimization techniques.</li>
-      <li>Research conducted under the supervision of <a href="mailto:m.nachaoui@usms.ma">Professor Mourad Nachaoui</a>, head of the Artificial Intelligence & Digital Computing Master’s program at Sultan Moulay Slimane University and a professor at the University of Nantes.</li>
+      <li>Research conducted under the supervision of Professor <a href="mailto:m.nachaoui@usms.ma"> Mourad Nachaoui</a>, head of the Artificial Intelligence & Digital Computing Master’s program at Sultan Moulay Slimane University and a professor at the University of Nantes.</li>
     </ul>
   </div>